eliaperrone/AppMeteoXam/README.md

 # AppMeteoXam
-Cross-Platform application for Meteo Utilities with Xamarine
+Cross-Platform application for Meteo Utilities with Xamarin